A vital US-Canadian border crossing reopens after trucker blockade of Ambassador Bridge is cleared | News Channel 3-12

 By Susannah Cullinane, CNN

-North America’s busiest land border crossing has reopened after a nearly weeklong blockade of the Ambassador Bridge by protesters decrying Covid-19 mandates, the company that owns the bridge says.
+North America’s busiest land border crossing has reopened after a nearly weeklong blockade by protesters decrying Covid-19 mandates crippled the key trade route, while demonstrators in the nation’s capital are expected to begin shifting out of residential areas Monday.

-The standoff at the bridge, which links Detroit and Windsor, Ontario, had paralyzed traffic between the US and Canada and crippled a key trade route for both countries.

-The reopening of the bridge allows “the free flow of commerce between the Canada and US economies once again,” the Detroit International Bridge Company said in a statement Sunday night.
-“This action follows a state of emergency declared in Ontario and an injunction granted by an Ontario judge which took effect Friday,” the company said.
+The standoff at the Ambassador Bridge, which links Windsor, Ontario, and Detroit, had paralyzed traffic between Canada and the United States.
+Its reopening allows “the free flow of commerce between the Canada and US economies once again,” the Detroit International Bridge Company said in a statement Sunday night.

+Protesters with the “Freedom Convoy” in recent weeks also have gridlocked Ottawa’s downtown core and impeded border crossings at Alberta and Montana, Manitoba and North Dakota, and British Columbia and Washington state.

-The protest at the bridge stemmed from truckers opposing Canada’s new mandate requiring them to either be fully vaccinated when crossing the Canadian-US border or face a two-week quarantine.
+Their grievances stem from Canada’s new mandate requiring truckers to either be fully vaccinated when crossing the Canadian-US border or face a two-week quarantine.
+Others have joined nationwide to rally against mask mandates, lockdowns, restrictions on gatherings and other coronavirus preventative measures.

-Windsor Police earlier started arresting protesters blocking the bridge.
-Windsor Police Chief Pamela Mizuno said Sunday afternoon that up to 30 protesters had been arrested, most of whom were charged with “criminal mischief.”
+Windsor Police on Sunday started arresting protesters blocking the Ambassador Bridge.
+Up to 30 protesters had been arrested, most of whom were charged with “criminal mischief,” Windsor Police Chief Pamela Mizuno said Sunday afternoon.

 Police started detaining protesters after a judge ordered them to leave the Ambassador Bridge by 7 p.m.
 Friday.
 Some protesters moved away on their own as police approached Saturday morning.

-The truckers’ “Freedom Convoy,” which moved into the Canadian capital of Ottawa late last month, has expanded to other locations and drawn supporters resisting other Covid-19 prevention measures, including mask mandates, lockdowns and restrictions on gatherings.
+The thoroughfare’s reopening “follows a state of emergency declared in Ontario and an injunction granted by an Ontario judge which took effect Friday,” the bridge company said.

-Canada has one of the highest vaccination rates in the world, with about 4 in every 5 Canadians fully vaccinated, according to data from Johns Hopkins University.
+The protesters represent a vocal minority.
+About 4 in every 5 Canadians are fully vaccinated, Johns Hopkins University data shows.
 And nearly 90% of the country’s truckers are fully vaccinated and eligible to cross the border, according to the Canadian government.

-The mayor of Windsor said Sunday the economic fallout from the blockade was ending.

 Some progress in the Ottawa protest was announced Sunday when Mayor Jim Watson said he reached an agreement with organizers to exit residential areas of downtown and restrict their demonstrations to streets directly in front of Canada’s national parliament.